Re-Vitalize Corporate Communications Using the Trump Approach

 Corporations Will Benefit From Trump’s Style

-This would certainly benefit companies like Exxon.
+This would undoubtedly benefit companies like Exxon.
 At their next shareholder meeting, the Exxon CEO can say they have never polluted anything.
 That thing in Alaska in 1989 was overblown.
 The birds covered in black stuff had just flown through a dust storm.
 The dead fish and seals got muddied in their annual migration.
-Or, if that does not go over well, the new Secretary of State (Rex Tillerson, formerly CEO of Exxon) can issue a gag order, erase a web site or maybe organize an invasion of the offending state that has the most non-believers to the Exxon message.
+Or, if that does not go over well, the new Secretary of State (Rex Tillerson, formerly CEO of Exxon) can issue a gag order, erase a website, or maybe organize an invasion of the offending state that has the most non-believers to the Exxon message.

 Follow Trump-style corporate communications

 creationists who deny evolution.
 Exxon could also object since they would have to say oil came from aliens and not dead plant life that existed at the time of dinosaurs.
 Why?
-Because creationists say there never were dinosaurs.
+Because creationists say, there never were dinosaurs.
 And what about Dow Chemical’s pollution in India that killed thousands of innocent people?
 That was fake news.

-And what about Citibank, Bank of America or Goldman Sachs?
-Numbers are for nerds and they cannot be trusted anyway, so just tell average Americans to open more checking accounts and invest their 401(k) money in the banks’ mutual funds.
-Price rigging for LIBOR, foreign currencies, money laundering or creating fake mortgage derivatives?
-All those were overblown by the ungrateful, pesky media.
-Anyway, the Department of Labor’s fiduciary rule means nothing and even the Commander has never released his tax returns, so why bother with quarterlies anyway?
+Numbers are for nerds, and they cannot be trusted anyway, so tell average Americans to open more checking accounts and invest their 401(k) money in the bank’s mutual funds.
+Price rigging for LIBOR, foreign currencies, money laundering, or creating fake mortgage derivatives?
+The ungrateful, pesky media overblew all those.
+Anyway, the Department of Labor’s fiduciary rule means nothing, and even the Commander has never released his tax returns, so why bother with quarterlies anyway?
 Firing entire corporate accounting departments would save shareholders billions.

-So at your next board meeting, start if off with the Lord’s Prayer as the First Lady did in Melbourne, Florida.
+So, start with the Lord’s Prayer at your next board meeting as the First Lady did in Melbourne, Florida.
 Opening remarks should be made under a billboard-size photo of Father Charles Coughlin or some Grand Wizard next to your corporate logo.
 That should get the public’s attention.
 It’s a new world.
-Corporate America should have the guts to adapt.
-Go for popular opinion at any cost.
-Don’t be afraid to show your true colors.
-If you hate unions, paying for health care and the minimum wage, say so.
-If you hate to reveal conflicts-of-interest when selling financial products, say so.
-Get Trumped.

 Previous articleRetirement Planning in the Trump Era